Skip to content

 In addition, the Archer project involves the conversion of some curbside car parking spaces to make room for new turn lanes, pedestrian infrastructure, bus boarding islands, and protected bike lanes.
 In fairness, that requires some adjustments by business owners and their customers who drive, so it’s to be expected that some people aren’t happy about that change.

-In an effort to reassure these stakeholders, the Chicago Department of Transportation and 12th Ward Ald.
-Julia Ramirez today announced that they’ve decided to alter the street layout on Archer to create 17 new parking spots.
-The work is slated to start at the end of the month.
+In an effort to reassure these stakeholders, the Chicago Department of Transportation and Ald.
+Ramirez today announced that they’ve decided to alter the street layout on Archer to create 17 new parking spots.
+The work is slated to begin at the end of this month.
 The bad news is that will involve shortening or removing some left turn lanes.
 The good news is that none of the concrete bike lane protection will be removed.
 So this seems like a reasonable compromise.

-But aren’t Ramirez’s political opponents, especially her aldermanic rival Claudia Zona going to make hay out of this development?
-They could say, “Look what we made the alder do.
-It really paid off for us to do a protest every week.”
+But will Ramirez’s political opponents, especially her aldermanic rival Claudia Zuno, make hay out of this new development?
+Will they say, “Look what we made the alder do.
+It really paid off for us to hold a protest every week.”

-Left: Zuno, on the far right, and former pro-charter schools CPS board candidate Eva Villalobos, red jacket, at the first of the dueling rallies on December 8, 2025, standing next to an anti-Ramirez sign.
+Left: Zuno, on the far right, and former pro-charter schools CPS board candidate and Archer protest co-organizer Eva Villalobos, red jacket, at the first of the dueling rallies on December 8, 2025, standing next to an anti-Ramirez sign.
 The following week Zuno told me she wasn’t running for office.
-Right: About two months later, on February 26, she announced that she was.
+Right: On February 16, she announced that she was.
 Photo: John Greenfield

-Zuno wears a green cape last night as recipient of the Safe Streets Superhero award at the Active Transportation Alliance’s annual Movers & Shakers Ball last night.
-Behind her is ATA executive director Amy Rynell.
+Ramirez wears a green cape last night as recipient of the Safe Streets Superhero award at the Active Transportation Alliance’s annual Movers & Shakers Ball.
+Behind her is ATA Executive Director Amy Rynell.
 We’ll have a full report on the gala soon.
 Photo: John Greenfield

-All of the following statements and images were provided by CDOT and the 12th Ward.
+All of the following statements and images in this section were provided by CDOT and the 12th Ward.
+You can also view this on the 12th Ward’s Instagram.

 Archer Corridor Revision 2026: